florianherrengt/angular-single-file-browserify/README.md

 - Create a single file "build.js" with everything (browserify & uglify)

 # What next ?
-- Single start file only
+- Livereload
-- Buddle each pages and Lazy loading
+- Store build.js in localStorage and check for update